-The Best Acids For Your Skin Type, According to Dermatologists
+The Ultimate Guide To Picking Acids For Your Skin Type

 Exfoliation is necessary in any skincare routine, but the topic can cause a little bit of confusion.
 Physical or chemical?
 Once a week, or every day?
 What about sensitive skin?
 “Chemical exfoliation is the use of an ingredient that helps dissolve connections between skin cells so that the skin can naturally shed those cells more rapidly,” Dr. Joshua Zeichner, M.D., Director of Cosmetic Research and Clinical Research at The Mount Sinai Hospital, tells TZR.
 “Ingredients like acids aid in the repair of skin damage.”
 But the task for finding the best acid for your skin type can also be a daunting one.